Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_careful_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_careful_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_careful_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_careful_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_careful_health_ - Default: 1 - Health to set Jester/Swapper to.

 ## Cause of Death